gnolang/blog/posts/2024-12-10_road-to-mainnet/README.md

 framework.
 Forkability and DAO-driven governance will enable scalable, user-driven communities.

+## Call to Contribute

+gno.land puts at the center of its identity the contributors that are helping to create and shape the project.
+Contributing to gno.land’s development today means you have the opportunity to make a notable impact at such a critical stage in the project’s roadmap.

+For now, we are looking for the earliest adopters; those curious to explore a new way to build smart contracts and eager to be a part of the next generation of blockchain programming.
+Join us and [become a contributor today](https://gno.land/contribute)!

 ## Conclusion

 With more than three years in the making, gno.land is now closer than ever to